AWS IPv6 Update – Global Support Spanning 15 Regions & Multiple AWS Services

 IPv6 Now in 15 Regions

-IPv6 support for EC2 instances in new and existing VPCs is now available in the US East (Northern Virginia), US East (Ohio), US West (Northern California), US West (Oregon), South America (São Paulo), Canada (Central), EU (Ireland), EU (Frankfurt), EU (London), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Seoul), Asia Pacific (Sydney), Asia Pacific (Mumbai), and AWS GovCloud (US) Regions and you can start using it today!
+IPv6 support for EC2 instances in new and existing VPCs is now available in the US East (N. Virginia), US East (Ohio), US West (N. California), US West (Oregon), South America (São Paulo), Canada (Central), Europe (Ireland), Europe (Frankfurt), Europe (London), Asia Pacific (Tokyo), Asia Pacific (Singapore), Asia Pacific (Seoul), Asia Pacific (Sydney), Asia Pacific (Mumbai), and AWS GovCloud (US) Regions and you can start using it today!

 You can enable IPv6 from the AWS Management Console when you create a new VPC: